-It’s past time for City Council to prioritize the people’s needs over developer profits, corporate interests, and complacent politicians.
-I’ve spent my career fighting for the people.
-I led the fight to prevent Nestlé from bottling our public water in the Gorge.
-Now, I’m ready to fight for you in City Hall.
-Join me in creating a better Portland for all of us.
+“It’s time for City Council to prioritize the people over developer profits, corporate interests, and business-as-usual politics.
+I’ve spent my career fighting for and alongside the people, and bringing diverse groups together to create change.
+I led the fight to prevent Nestlé from bottling our public water in the Columbia River Gorge – and we won.
+I have the experience and track record to bring bold change to City Hall.
+Together, we can create a better Portland for all of us.”

 Wages aren’t keeping up with the cost of living.
 Housing costs are through the roof.
 And big business influence has deepened our city’s economic and environmental crises.
 My campaign is about building power with the people to make real change in our community.

-My years of experience winning real protections for our environment and building coalitions for good, clean jobs have shown my commitment to a future which serves all Portlanders.
+My years of experience winning real protections for our environment and building coalitions for good, clean jobs have shown my commitment to a future that serves all Portlanders.
 Every day, it is my job as an organizer to bring together impacted communities, experts, and activists to craft solutions based on equity, transparency, accountability, and real relationships.